 Q: Do you offer tints, UV protection or scratch resistance?

 Yes, for coatings you need to select an appropriate package.
-The SILVER package and above will give you the anti-UV package and the antireflective coatings as well as a hard coat.
+The SILVER package and above will give you the anti reflection coatings and the clear UV protection coatings as well as a hard coat.
 You can then move on to select any sunglass options such as various tints, photochromic lenses or polarized lenses.

 Q: Do you offer bifocals and varifocals?

 Yes, we do.
 We have always offered bifocals and we use a D28 segment which starts 3mm below the centre line of the lens.
-We have now developed a very accurate system for supplying customers with varifocal glasses from a staggeringly low price, including a top of the range freeform varifocal lens.
+We have now developed a very accurate system for supplying customers with varifocal glasses from a staggeringly low price, including a top of the range Freeform Varifocal Lenses.

 Q: Can you explain some of the measurements?